raspberrypilearning/naughty-and-nice/en/step_9.md

     accuracy = nltk.classify.util.accuracy(classifier, test_set)
     return classifier, accuracy
 ```
-- Then call the function on the last line of your program:
+- Now call the function on the last line of your program:

 ```python
 classifier, accuracy = train_classifier(pos_tweets, neg_tweets)
 ```

-- Have a look at the video below if you want to learn a little more about the classifier and the accuracy.
+- Have a look at the video below if you want to learn a little more about the classifier and its accuracy.

 <video width="560" height="315" controls>
 <source src="images/vid_11.webm" type="video/webm">